gomorpheus/morpheus-apidoc/source/includes/_catalog_item_types.md

 }
 ```

-Use this command to update the logo image for an existing catalog item type.
+Use this command to update the logo images for an existing catalog item type.
 This endpoint expects multipart form data as the request format, not JSON.

 ### HTTP Request